Incumbency Certificate: Everything You Need to Know

 Yes, the process to get an incumbency certificate is the same for an LLC and a corporation.
 For an LLC without officers, a manager or managing member takes the place of the secretary.

 If your corporation needs an incumbency certificate for business overseas or to conclude which officers have the right to create a legally binding contract for your corporation, post your job and the lawyers of UpCounsel can help.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-UpCounsel lawyers come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+UpCounsel lawyers come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.